marcinbojko/hv_default/README.md

-<h1> Batch script for default settings in new Hyper-V 2012 R2 instalations
+<h1> Powershell script for default settings in new Hyper-V 2012 R2 instalations

 ## Maintainer
 * Marcin Bojko - marcinbojko.pl(at)gmail.com